gearglow/ReptiliaWithATwist/The List.md

 "Constant vigilance!"
 Janet whispered in the back of Elysia's mind as she approached the classroom.

-_Is this going to be another one of those years where the Defense professor tries to kill me?_ Elysia mused. _Lovely._ She set her glasses to active scan as she entered, noting that while Prof. Moody was not visible, there _was_ an indefinable blob of magic in the back corner of the classroom that was identified as a disillusionment charm.
-She dug in her bag as she took a desk in front for a sandstone marble, quickly carved runes for an area-effect flash-bang stunner on a command-word trigger, then over-charged it.
+_Is this going to be another one of those years where the Defense professor tries to kill me?_ Elysia mused. _Lovely._ She set her glasses to active scan as she entered, noting that while Professor Moody was not visible, there _was_ an indefinable blob of magic in the back corner of the classroom that was identified as a disillusionment charm.
+She took a desk in front, conjured a sandstone marble, quickly carved runes for an area-effect flash-bang stunner on a command-word trigger, then over-charged it.

-The other students made their way in and took their seats, wondering where Prof. Moody was.
+The other students made their way in and took their seats, wondering where Professor Moody was.
 And then, as the clock ticked over and class began, spellfire came from the corner.
 Several students screamed, and many fell to stunners.
 Elysia promptly hit the deck and rolled the marble towards the corner, casting a quick shield, shifting her ears closed, and shutting her eyes.

 "Boom!"
 She yelled, triggering her make-shift grenade.
 There was a blinding flash of light, even through her closed eyelids, and she felt the wash of the pressure wave from the explosion.
 A crimson wave of stunning magic followed, crackling against her shield as she stood, unsealing her ears and opening her eyes.

 The entire class was lying on the floor, stunned, as was the disillusioned lump in the corner.
 Elysia _reenervated_ Hermione, Ron, and Neville, asking them to revive the rest.
-She made her way to the corner, casting a quick _finite_ to reveal the still-stunned Prof. Moody.
+She made her way to the corner, casting a quick _finite_ to reveal the still-stunned Professor Moody.

 "What have we here?"
 She mused aloud.
 A quick search-and-seizure revealed the professor's wand, two spares, an enchanted flask, a couple of non-descript portkeys, and a collapsible metal baton, all of which she promptly confiscated.
 She then levitated the erstwhile professor to a chair, bound him with _incarcerous,_ and threw in a _petrificus totalis_ for good measure.

-"Someone fetch Prof. McGonagall, please," she called behind her.
+"Someone fetch Professor McGonagall, please," she called behind her.

 "I'll go, Ellie," Neville said, suiting action to words.

 "Everybody okay?"
 Elysia asked, as Neville exited stage left.

-"I think so, Ellie," Hermione responded.
-"What happened?
+"I think so," Hermione responded.
+"Ellie, what happened?
 The last thing I remember was you yelling 'boom' and everything went white."

 Elysia knelt and picked up her sandstone marble, which promptly disintegrated into a handful of sand as she stood.
 "A little something I found in a curse-breaking adventure story - a flash-bang stunner.
 After the twins constantly repeating 'constant vigilance' their first Defense class, I figured something was up.
 And there's not a whole lot who can block an area stunner after a flash-bang breaks their focus."

+"How'd you carve one so fast?"
+Hermione demanded.

+"Who says I did?"
+Elysia said, winking.
+Over legilimency, she added, _I shifted my palm into a mirror-image etching plate of the runes and pressed them into place._

+Hermione nodded in understanding.

+Neville returned with Professor McGonagall, who was looking as stern as ever.

+"Miss Potter," she said, "why, perchance, do you have Professor Moody unconscious and tied up at wand-point?"

+"Because he attacked us, Professor," she answered sedately.

+"What?"
+Professor McGonagall gasped.

+"It's true, Professor," Hermione chimed in.
+"He was disillusioned at the back of the classroom, and when class started he began firing stunners at us until Elysia stunned him."

+Professor McGonagall pinched the bridge of her nose.
+"Really, Albus?"
+She muttered under her breath. "_Reenervate,_" she intoned, rousing Professor Moody, who, still under the body-bind, could only blink.
+"Miss Potter?"
+She queried.
+"What _else_ did you do to him?"

+"Aside from the stunner and the _incarcerous?_" She replied innocently.
+"Just a simple body-bind.
+Better safe than sorry, right, Professor?"

+Professor McGonagall waved her wand again, and as the body-bind lifted Moody roared with laughter.
+"Well done, Miss...
+Potter, was it?"

+Elysia nodded.

+"Any relation to the illustrious Boy-Who-Lived?"

+Elysia's eyes narrowed as she lied through her teeth.
+"I'm from New Zealand.
+D'you have any idea how common the surname 'Potter' is in the mundane world?"

+Moody shrugged.
+"Fair enough, lass."

+"Alastor," Professor McGonagall cut in.
+"What have I told you about casting spells at students?"

+"That it's not an appropriate teaching method," Moody replied.
+"But they've got to know what's out there.
+They've got to be ready.
+CONSTANT VIGILANCE!"
+He suddenly shouted, making everyone jump.
+"And Albus agrees.
+Besides," he added with a grin at Elysia, "Miss Potter here got the jump on me.
+Twenty points, lass.
+What was that, anyway?"

+"A wide-area stunner," Elysia shrugged.

+"'Boom' isn't the incantation for any stunner _I_ know of, lass," Moody said.

+"Who said that was the incantation?"
+Elysia smirked.
+"If I yell 'boom,' are you going to hear me mutter _stupefacio locus_ right after?"

+Hermione snorted.

+"Another five points, Miss Potter, that's clever thinking.
+Now let me up so we can get on with the lesson."